HafizFasih/icp-book/icp-book/docs/part2-history/01-war-of-independence-1857.md

 ### 1. Political and Economic Grievances

-The aggressive expansionist policies of the British created deep insecurity among Indian rulers.
-Lord Dalhousie's **Doctrine of Lapse** was particularly hated; it stated that if a ruler died without a natural male heir, their state would be annexed by the British.
-This led to the seizure of states like:
+The British policies of taking over new lands created deep fear among Indian rulers.
+Lord Dalhousie's **Doctrine of Lapse** was especially hated.
+It said that if a ruler died without a natural male heir, the British would take over their state.
+This led to the taking over of states like:
 - Jhansi
 - Satara
 - Nagpur

-Furthermore, the **annexation of Oudh (Awadh)** in 1856 on grounds of "misgovernance" angered thousands of soldiers who came from that region.
+Also, the **taking over of Oudh (Awadh)** in 1856 on grounds of "bad government" angered thousands of soldiers who came from that region.

-**Economic Exploitation:**
+**Economic Mistreatment:**
-- The British exploited India's resources to fuel the Industrial Revolution in Britain
+- The British used India's resources to help the Industrial Revolution in Britain
-- Heavy taxes imposed on Indian goods
+- Heavy taxes were put on Indian goods
-- Cheap machine-made British textiles flooded the local market
+- Cheap machine-made British cloth filled the local market
 - Local handloom industry was destroyed
-- Millions of weavers and artisans became unemployed and starved
+- Millions of weavers and craftsmen lost their jobs and starved
-- Peasantry was crushed under harsh land revenue systems
+- Farmers suffered under harsh land tax systems
-- Widespread poverty affected all classes
+- Poverty spread across all classes

 :::warning
 The **Doctrine of Lapse** was one of the most hated policies because it threatened the stability and security of Indian kingdoms.